nicolasgere/Vulpix/README.md

 ```

 ## Installation
-Currently close this repository, and use the exemple helloworld project.
+Currently clone this repository, and use the exemple helloworld project.
 In future a Nugget Package will be create

 ## Features